getdokan/dokan/readme.txt

 **The best Frontend user interface**

 We love the philosophy of a complete frontend experience.
 So, vendors have their personalised dashboard on the store frontend where they can find all what they need.
 Backend access is restricted to the admin only.
 This sets Dokan apart on a higher ground.
 All of our add-ons are frontend compatible.
-Dokan comes with a free responsive ecommerce theme that has widgets specially made for Dokan.
+Dokan(Pro) comes with a free responsive ecommerce theme that has widgets specially made for Dokan.

 **It’s fast and easy to use**